mlittlec/ansible-test-project/README.md

 ### ToDo

-- Provide details of directory purpose and contents.
+- Provide details of directory purpose and the individual contents.